-You are now welcome to register to the 2019 Nectar meeting taking place on
+We are happy to announce that the 2020 Nectar meeting will take place on

 Don’t missed the confirmed screening of “The Parkinson’s Drug Trial: A Miracle Cure?” – filmed over six years and following a group of volunteers with Parkinson’s as they take part in a groundbreaking medical trial testing a drug called GDNF.